niccokunzmann/x-wr-timezone/README.rst

 Testing with ``tox``
 ********************

-You can use ``tox`` to test the package in different Python versions.
+You can use ``tox`` to test the package in different Python versions, including Python 3.13.

 .. code-block:: shell